gold-standard-phantoms/asldro/docs/usage/asl_quantification.rst

 where:

 :``path/to/quant_params``: Path to a JSON file (must have extension .json) providing parameters for the quantifiction calculation.
+If supplied they will override any values that are within the ASL image's BIDS sidecar.
+This allows assumed values to be overidden for example.
 It has the following objects:

     :QuantificationModel: (string) defaults to "whitepaper"
         (see :class:`.AslQuantificationFilter` for options)